planetdevanshu/road-to-data-science/README.md

 # road-to-data-science
-this is day 1 and my first time on github
+this is day 1 and my first time on github. author- devanshu.